Lion’s Grove Garden

 First built in 1509, this 5.2-hectare garden is clustered with water features, a museum, a teahouse and at least 10 pavilions such as...

 North Temple Pagoda

 The tallest pagoda south of the Yangzi, the nine-storey North Temple Pagoda dominates the northern end of Renmin Lu.
 Part of Bào'ēn...

 Any place that plays Tom Waits is good in our book.
 This charming spot has ample space, comfy sofas, homemade ice cream, a whole wall of...

-Hidden in a quiet alley north of Lion’s Grove Garden, this courtyard restaurant attracts a mix of locals and well-informed visitors who...
+Hidden in a quiet alley north of Lion’s Grove Garden, this lovely courtyard restaurant attracts a mix of locals and visitors for its...

 204 Dongbei Jie; 东北街204号 · interesting places nearby

 An architectural triumph, this IM Pei–designed museum is a modern interpretation of a Sūzhōu garden, a confluence of water, bamboo and clinical geometry.
 Inside is a fascinating array of jade, ceramics, wooden carvings, textiles and other displays, all with good English captions.
 Look out for the boxwood statue of Avalokiteshvara (Guanyin), dating from the republican period.
 No flip-flops.